hydroffice/hyo2_soundspeed/docs/app_b_connection_settings.rst

     :alt: alternate text
     :figclass: align-center

-    Add a new sensor in the AML CALC format to decode casts from SSP package.
+    Add a new sensor in the EM S01 format to decode casts from SSP package.

 Open the *Monitor* window to verify successfull reception of a cast from the *Sound Speed* package (:numref:`ea440_3_fig`).
 Make sure that the *Sound Speed* package is properly configured with an Output client using the EA440 protocol to accomplish this test.